The emteqPRO comprises:

 The SuperVision app is documented here.

-You can read more about EmteqVR Unity SDK in our documentation.
+You can read more about the EmteqVR Unity SDK or browse though our general Data Overview.

 The ‘Emotion Engine' provides data insights via Emteq's cloud-based, offline machine learning algorithms.
 These algorithms are used by uploading data from SuperVision.
 The returned data files contain insights such as affect (as arousal and valence), heart rate variability and more.
 See ‘Data Insights' in our documentation for more details.